 We are open daily from 12 noon until 6 p.m., including holiday Mondays.
 Closed Tuesdays and Wednesdays.

 We are located at 1126 Marksville Rd, Stanley, VA and our phone number is 540-742-1489.
 No reservations needed, but groups of 8 or more, please call ahead to help make it a more enjoyable experience for all!
-As a farm, we ask that you please leave your pet at home when you come to visit us - we're happy to share our dog with you while you are our guest!
+As a farm, we ask that you please leave your pet at home when you come to visit us.

 Thank you for visiting our site.
 We are located in the Shenandoah Valley in Page county, known for its rural character and scenic beauty, between the towns of Luray and Stanley.
 Our small farm winery is nestled on the western slope of the Blue Ridge mountains.
 We harvest and process all our wine from the grapes we grow.
 This is a working farm and vineyard; we have a small flock of natural-colored Romney sheep as well as free-roaming chickens for your viewing pleasure while picnicking and enjoying your wine!
 We also sell the eggs and yarn they provide us with.